aaavinash85/Pedestrian_Counter/README.md

 $ python3 counter.py
 -----------------------

-In order to use videoof your choice edit the [counter.py] in line 32
+In order to use video of your choice edit the [counter.py] in line 32